 - Vision Metron 45 SL: A 45 mm clincher wheelset weighs in at 1372 gr.
 Not bad, but nothing special since it can be compared directly against the Farsports Ventoux EVO S4 at 1295 gr.
 If you prefer a name brand from a western company instead of a Chinese one, this might be for you.

 - Partington R Series: The R-Series is a 1200 gr wheelset with a 39 mm front rim depth and 44 mm rear.
-Because of its wide carbon spokes, these wheels look like a Lightweight Obermayer but with a plain matte finish, shallower depth, and wider internals.
-These wheels are discontinued ahead of its V2 launch, planned to be released this summer — so watch out for that.
+Because of the wide carbon spokes, these wheels look like Lightweight-made ones but with a plain matte finish, shallower depth, and wider internals.